kragen/derctuo/transaction-per-call.md

 falling back from one to the other.

-As Shae Erisson points out, this could integrate well with modern event-driven I/O systems like Linux's `io_uring`: a thread reading the event source can enqueue events in internal queues, thus inducing other transactions to get retried.
+As Shae Erisson points out, this could integrate well with modern event-driven I/O systems like Linux’s `io_uring`: a thread reading the event source can enqueue events in internal queues, thus inducing other transactions to get retried.